AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ---
-title: Privately access Public State
+title: Privately access Historic Public Data
 ---

 In Aztec, private and public execution environments are completely separate and operate with distinct state management.
-It is not possible for private functions to reliably access the most recent public data public state (only sequencers can do that!)
+It is not possible for private functions to reliably access the most recent public data public state - only sequencers can do that.

 But, what about historical public data (or public data that changes infrequently)?
-Through a **slow updates tree**, you can have private functions access historical public state.
+Through a **slow updates tree**, private functions can access historical public state.
 Please note that we are still experimenting with this feature.

 On this page you will learn: